deodandem/1134/content/docs/Markup/_index.md

 Still, these little pieces of markup may form a random pile and do not show you how the *structure* of an essay is formed.
 How do we know it when we are reading an good argument?
 How do we figure out how to construct and write up a good argument?
 Is it all just a random walk, or can you do some overhead planning?

 Good essays, like everything else in the natural world, form a fractal structure.
 We can approach *logos*—i.e., good argumentation— from the standpoint of the relations between paragraphs, the relationships between sentences, and even between words and sounds.
-Let's just focus on the first two levels for now.
+Let's just focus on the first two levels for now, in reverse order:

 <ol style="margin-left:4em">